matti-kariluoma/spreadsplug-rpipushbuttontrigger/README.txt

 # -*- coding: utf-8 -*-
-RPi-PushButtonTrigger is a plugin for spreads (http://github.com/DIYBookScanner/spreads) created using spreadsplug_createplugin (http://github.com/DIYBookScanner/spreadsplug_createplugin)
+RPiPushButtonTrigger is a plugin for spreads (http://github.com/DIYBookScanner/spreads) created using spreadsplug_createplugin (http://github.com/DIYBookScanner/spreadsplug_createplugin)

 Only for Raspberry Pis! needs the RPi.GPIO module: